jlan84/fraud-detection/readme.md

-We used a random forest model in combination with a Naive Bayes text classification model
+We used a random forest model in combination with a Naive Bayes text classification model to obtian an F1 Score of 93.8%

 ~~insert rf_random.best_params_ here (only if extra time)~~